 Trains to Newcastle: Introduction, Train Information & Timetables

 Newcastle – Shop Till You Drop, And Enjoy The Amazing Nightlife

 Newcastle is one of the UK’s trendiest cities famous for excellent shopping and amazing nightlife alongside ancient monuments.
 The city is a true mix of modern and historic architecture flourished with top class art galleries, museums and theatres.
 Not only this, the region is also rich in food heritage – from craster kippers, pease pudding, goan grub and incredibly satisfying burgers.
 According to a report, an average meal in a restaurant in Newcastle costs 23.8% less than in London.
 Hence, there are plenty of reasons for foodies to take train to Newcastle.
 The city of Newcastle has something to offer to all sorts of visitors irrespective of ages and tastes, so whether you are keen to indulge in some shopping in the Central Arcade or to see the famous Millennium Bridge, you’ll find many attractions and activities to suit you.
-The five great attractions the city has to offer include:

 Travel to Newcastle in The Luxury of Trains